run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 ### Competitive Differential

-CITSmart Platform brings the following competitive differentials:
+4biz Platform brings the following competitive differentials:

 -   Ready for use (85% of customizations for IT and HR are already applied).
     Digital transformation starts quickly.